 Equity funds offered by Motilal Oswal are often labelled as more aggressive than others.
-This means, their funds mostly stick to a high growth orientation which allows for periods of overachievement and also periods where they wear the underachiever’s tag.
+Their funds stick to a high growth orientation which means periods of overachievement and underachievement.
 There is nothing wrong in having a different playing style as long as the fund house is consistent about it.

-Overall, Motilal Oswal Focused 25 Fund has had some very good quarters of performance recently which shows in its 2-year CAGR of 9.0% and a 1-year return of 18.7%.
+Overall, Motilal Oswal Focused 25 Fund has had some very good quarters of performance recently.
+This shows in its 2-year CAGR of 9.0% and a 1-year return of 18.7%.

 SBI Focused Equity Fund

-This fund has had two quarters of performance in the top quartile but remarkably has remained in quartile 1 or quartile 2 for most part of the last two years which shows remarkable consistency.
-Think of the SBI Focused Equity Fund more like a Rahul Dravid sort of fund that is mostly dependable but seeks not to play the glamour shots like hitting six sixes in an over
+This fund has had just two quarters of performance in the top quartile.
+However, remarkably the fund has remained in quartile 1 or 2 for most part of the last two years.
+This shows remarkable consistency.
+The fund is like a Rahul Dravid class of fund that is mostly dependable and does not play glamour shots like hitting six sixes in an over

-Unlike a number of other focused equity funds, the SBI Focused Equity Fund has a good portion of its over ₹6,500 crores of AUM outside of large caps with mid caps and small caps capturing almost 40% of the investments by this scheme.
+Unlike most focused equity funds, the SBI Focused Equity Fund has a good portion of its over ₹6,500 crores of AUM outside of large caps.
+The mid caps and small caps capture almost 40% of the investments by this scheme.
 And this comes inspite of having just 22 companies in its portfolio at this time.

 Decision making framework